 Most MRI exams are painless.
 However, some patients find it uncomfortable to remain still.
 Others may feel closed-in (claustrophobic) while in the MRI scanner.
-The scanner can be noisy.
+The scanner is noisy so you will be given ear plugs to wear.

 It is normal for the area of your body being imaged to feel slightly warm.
 If it bothers you, tell the radiologist or technologist.
 It is important that you remain perfectly still while the images are being taken.
-This is typically only a few seconds to a few minutes at a time.
-You will know when images are being recorded because you will hear and feel loud tapping or thumping sounds.
-The coils that generate the radio waves make these sounds when they are activated.
-You will be provided with earplugs or headphones to reduce the noise made by the scanner.
+This is typically only a few minutes at a time.
 You may be able to relax between imaging sequences.
 However, you will need to keep the same position as much as possible without moving.